-Our team at Local Leader® is always on the lookout for ways to help real estate agents grow.
-This is why we made this list of eight reasons to consider joining a real estate team.
+Our team at Local Leader® is always on the lookout for ways to help real estate agents grow, which is why we made this list of eight reasons to consider joining a real estate team.
 Give it a read to determine if joining a real estate team is the right move for you.

 For more details, read our guide on building a successful real estate team.